solardranix/ROF-Mobile-Game/README.md

 - This project was originally developed using an older Unity version and was later imported into Unity 2017 for preservation.
 - Original background music has been removed from this public repository because it contained third-party copyrighted material.
 - Original online services or backend systems (Achievement and leaderboard), in-app purchases, rewarded advertisements, and marketplace integrations are no longer active.
+- Language:This project was originally developed for a local audience and currently is available only in its original local language.
+No English localization was implemented.